-Article Adapted and Excerpted from The Integrity Effect by Melissa Joy Jonsson
+Article Adapted and Excerpted from The Art of Limitless Living by Melissa Joy Jonsson

 Guest writer for Wake Up World

 “But feelings can’t be ignored, no matter how unjust or ungrateful they seem.” — Anne Frank, The Diary of a Young Girl